Syntax3rror404/LIFVR-Docs/character.md

     e.g. OverrideBPress = True

-> **_NOTE:_** This will also induce that in interaction points events do't fire anymore.
+> **_NOTE:_** This will also induce that in interaction points this specific event doesn't fire anymore.

-    Further it's possible to disable Index Grab (grabbing with trigger button) completely.
-Note that if you disable this feature you can also not use the other features which depend on loose grabbing! (so this is not recommended)
+    Further it's possible to disable Index Grab (grabbing with trigger button) completely by setting OverrideIndexGrabRight/Left = True.
+Note that if you disable this feature you can also not use the other features which depend on loose grabbing! (so this is not recommended).

 ### 2.3 Character Data (Data Assets)

 Key characteristics like the body proportions of the Hexa Physics Rig and the Hexa Character are defined by a **CharacterProportionsDA**.
 This data asset is assigned to the variable `BP_HexaCharacter -> CharacterProportions`.
 The **DefaultCharacterProportionsDA** is configured to match the proportions of the UE5 Mannequins.
 You can further customize the character by creating (duplicating the default data asset or creating a child data asset from the class CharacterProportionsDA) your own data asset and assigning it to the variable **CharacterProportions** in the BP_HexaCharacter.
 In this data asset, you can specify the exact local position of the pelvis or use the LegToBodyRatio.
 The **Default Character Height** represents the total height of the character in a standing position.

 During calibration, the HMD automatically adjusts the height to match the virtual character height as defined in the data asset.
 This method is called once at the beginplay or after the player puts on the headset.
-Calibration can also be adjusted in the **MainMenu** under **Character** (hold the B button for a few seconds to open the menu).
+Calibration can also be adjusted in the **MainMenu** under **Character** (to open the main menu press the menu button on the controller).
 The reference point for the HMD is floor level.

 > **_NOTE:_** If you encounter issues where the HexaPhysicsRig does not initialize correctly, check that your guardian is set up properly and the floor level is tracked accurately.